HusseinAliF/com.adolf.collections/README.md

 # com.adolf.collections
 Hello m8
-If you are using Java you have to write the file name like MapHelperKt.methodName to choose method
+If you are using Java this methods like static methods in Java you can call it FileName.methodName(...)

 good luck :)